Definitions and resources for terms and techniques used in the world of presentations

 G

-Tagged as: 01-04, Getting Started, Interface and Basics, Locate PowerPoint, PowerPoint Tutorials
+Tagged as: 01-04, Default PowerPoint Version, Getting Started, Interface and Basics, PowerPoint Tutorials

-Comments Off on Getting Started: Locate Your Version in PowerPoint
+Comments Off on Getting Started: Set as Default Version in PowerPoint

 To learn more, choose your version of PowerPoint.
 If we do not have a tutorial for your version of PowerPoint, explore the version closest to the one you use.